 Be alert for any persistent, unexpected or severe AEFI, related to any vaccine.

 Notify serious or unexpected AEFI, or any AEFI which resulted in healthcare attendance to SA Health:

 - Online: Use the online Vaccine Reaction Report Form.
 On completion of the online report form, a lodgement number will be issued.
 If you have provided an email address, the option to receive confirmation including your lodgement number by email, is available.
 There is also an option to print a copy of your report.

-- Telephone: Alternatively you can phone the Immunisation Section, Communicable Disease Control Branch between 8.30am – 5.00pm Mon-Fri on 1300 232 272.
+- Telephone: Alternatively you can phone the COVID-19 Clinical Advisory Service; Immunisation Section, Communicable Disease Control Branch between 8.30 am – 5.00 pm Monday to Friday on 1300 232 272.
 Serious AEFI related to COVID vaccines can also be reported on this number outside of business hours.

 Reporting program errors

-COVID-19 Vaccine Program errors, including, cold chain error, incorrect vaccine count, incorrect dosage or vaccine given, can be reported via:
+COVID-19 Vaccine Program errors can be reported via: